cncf/toc/process/project_milestones.md

 # Cloud Native Milestones

-Milestones are intended to outline checkpoints for projects, that have assisted past projects as they grew and mature in the cloud native ecosystem.
+Milestones are intended to outline checkpoints for projects, that have assisted past projects as they grew and matured in the cloud native ecosystem.
 They are NOT requirements for moving between levels, please refer to [the graduation criteria](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md) for requirements.

 When leveraged, projects may find their path towards Graduation is more structured, clear, achievable, and allows them to reach maturity in a more robust and well understood manner.
 Milestones do not guarantee a project’s graduation within the CNCF, rather, they are a collection of key activities that have helped other projects achieve maturity, stability, and adoption.
 Even after projects are graduated, they may leverage milestones as a mechanism to continue sustaining their project in a manner expected by their community and adopters particularly as they experience change and turnover.
 The community is welcome to submit PRs to improve and add additional milestones based on their experiences in maturing their projects.